From wastewater to tap: Lessons from Europe's first direct potable reuse scheme

 As the European Water Reuse Regulation takes hold and institutional awareness of DPR grows, projects like WPC Hofstade are set to establish the new standard for water resilience.
 However, for DPR to scale across the continent, technological performance must be paired with transparent regulation and public trust.

-By democratising and industrialising advanced flow cytometry, bringing it out of the research lab and into the hands of plant operators, the water industry is closing the monitoring gap.
+By making advanced flow cytometry more accessible for routine utility operations, bringing it out of the research lab and into the hands of plant operators, the water industry is helping utilities obtain more frequent microbiological data.
 The digitalisation of microbiology provides real-time assurance, securing the pathway to a climate-resilient, circular water economy.

-WPC Hofstade is an early blueprint for how a European DPR scheme can win over regulators, utilities, investors, and the public.
+WPC Hofstade demonstrates one approach to implementing DPR in Europe and how it can win over regulators, utilities, investors, and the public.

 About the Author